 Sure guys like Xavier could use a boot like this but what about the average splitboarder like you and I?
 Out of all the boots I tested this year, Deeluxe surprisingly offers the most comfortable fit right out of the box, even more so than the Vans boots…

 What makes the Deeluxe Spark XV Boots unique is the way the liner cradles your foot really holding your heal into place which is especially noticeable while sidehilling.

-For extra durability, Deeluxe added rubber in the toe box and side of the boot that helps minimize abrasion from rocks.
+For extra durability, the XV Spark Snowboard Boots from Deeluxe come with added rubber in the toe box and on the side of the boot which really helps minimize abrasion from rocks.
 This also increases the amount of pressure you can put on your toes while climbing, which is wonderful.

 Almost how ballerinas can stand on their toes.
 The only downside to this toe design is it makes kicking in boot steps a little tricker as you don’t have as much flex in the toes.